-Keywords-Fault reconstruction; sustainable control; nonlinear models; robustness and reliability; offshore wind farm
+Keywords: Fault reconstruction, sustainable control, nonlinear model, robustness and reliability, offshore wind farm.

-I. INTRODUCTION
+1. INTRODUCTION

 Generally, wind turbines of important size can be quite expensive, and thus their reliability cannot be neglected in order to optimise their energy conversion rate and minimise the lost production costs.
 This point could represent the key point for offshore wind parks, where Operation and Maintenance (O & M) related activities have to be reduced, since they directly affect the final energy price.
 The so-called cost of the capital, and the wind turbine load carrying structure of the installations constitute the main term in the price of the energy, which represents its 'fixed cost'.
-On the other hand, the O & M term is a 'variable cost' that affect the cost up to the 30%.
+On the other hand, the O & M term is a 'variable cost' that affect the cost up to the 30% (Simani and Farsoni (2018)).

 In parallel, industrial plants became more and more complex with increased price, which can barely tolerate any performance reduction to faults and disturbance, thus leading to the decrease of the production and process safety.
 This also yields to require increased levels of reliability and safety for the control systems, as they can be subjected to system anomalities and failures.
-Therefore, it is really necessary the Fault Detection and Diagnosis (FDD) task or the Fault Detection and Isolation (FDI) phase, as well as the requirement of sustainable (i.e., fault-tolerant features) for reducing any possible performance reduction, thus avoiding any anomalous and dangerous situations.
-The development of digital control tools, computer networks and information science methodologies makes it possible to design new recursive diagnosis and sustainable strategies to be applied to industrial plants.
-However, it also has led to important challenges.
-Therefore, this paper tries to propose the design of sustainable, i.e., a Fault Tolerant Control (FTC) system, with an application example to a wind park simulation model.
+Therefore, it is really necessary the Fault Detection and Diagnosis (FDD) task or the Fault Detection and Isolation (FDI) phase, as well as the requirement of sustainable (i.e. faulttolerant features) for reducing any possible performance reduction, thus avoiding any anomalous and dangerous situations.
+Therefore, this paper tries to propose the design of sustainable, i.e. a Fault Tolerant Control (FTC) system, with an application example to a wind park simulation model.

-Quite recently, several works have been suggested for wind turbine FDI/FDD, and the most important are represented, e.g., by [1], [2].
-In the same way, with reference to the sustainable (FTC) problem, it was quite recently considered but for an offshore wind turbine simulated model in [3].
-Generally, sustainable (FTC) strategies are divided into two schemes, i.e., Passive Fault Tolerant Control Strategies (PFTCS) and Active Fault Tolerant Control Strategies (AFTCS), as summarised, e.g., in [4].
-In particular for PFTCS, controllers are defined and are developed to be robust with respect to a subset of fault situations.
-On the other hand, AFTCS are able to counteract any system malfunctions in an active or adaptive way by reconfiguring or accommodating their control laws, so that the system stability and its required performance can be met in despite of the modified working conditions.
+Quite recently, several works have been suggested for wind turbine FDI/FDD, and the most important are recalled e.g. in (Odgaard et al. (2013)).
+In the same way, with reference to the sustainable (FTC) problem, it was quite recently considered but for an offshore wind turbine simulated model in (Odgaard et al. (2013)).
+Generally, sustainable (FTC) strategies are divided into two schemes, i.e. Passive Fault Tolerant Control Strategies (PFTCS) and Active Fault Tolerant Control Strategies (AFTCS), as summarised e.g. in (Simani and Farsoni (2018)).

-With particular reference to wind parks, sustainable control strategies were considered, e.g., in [5].
+With particular reference to wind parks, sustainable control strategies were considered e.g. in (Odgaard and Stoustrup (2013)).
 These plants have complex and nonlinear dynamic behaviours, due to their aerodynamics that are nonlinear and unsteady.
 Moreover, their rotors are affected by complex and turbulent wind fields and driven by extreme fatigue loading conditions.
-Therefore, the compensation of wind parks can require complex and challenging design strategies, as described, e.g., in [6].
+Therefore, the compensation of wind parks can require complex and challenging design strategies, as described e.g. in (Simani and Farsoni (2018)).